ga-wdi-lessons/js-events-callbacks/readme.md

 ## Framing (2:30 - 2:35, 5 minutes)

 In order to do things on the client side and give our web applications behavior, we need programmatic access to the HTML and CSS using Javascript.
-Enter the **document object model**, more commonly known as **the DOM**.
-This powerful tool allows Javascript to interface with our HTML.
-Now we have the ability to generate functionality that can act on HTML elements or be activated by HTML elements.

-**Why do we as web developers want to be able to interact with our HTML elements**
-* What benefits can you think of?
+Javascript gives us not only the ability to manipulate the **DOM** as we've seen, but also to make it respond to user actions.
+This is where events come in: we can *listen* for certain kinds of user-driven events, such as clicking a button, entering data into a form, keypresses, and many, many more.

 ## User Interaction